Junk Mirrors & Broken Glass in Singapore - A Quick Guide

 - 4 min read

-To junk broken mirrors and glass panels in Singapore isn’t as simple as dumping it in the bin chute.
+To junk mirrors and broken glass panels in Singapore isn’t as simple as dumping it in the bin chute.
 Whether it’s a cracked mirror, a shattered glass tabletop, or a wardrobe door with a glass panel — improper disposal can pose serious hazards and even attract fines.

 So... can you just leave it at the lift lobby?